Lucy Stone: The "woman question"

 In 1836, Stone began reading newspaper reports of a controversy raging throughout Massachusetts that some referred to as the "woman question" – what was woman's proper role in society; should she assume an active and public role in the reform movements of the day?
 Developments within that controversy, over the next several years, shaped her evolving philosophy on women's rights.

 A debate over whether women were entitled to a political voice had begun, when many women responded to William Lloyd Garrison's appeal to circulate antislavery petitions and sent thousands of signatures to Congress, only to have them rejected, in part, because women had sent them.
 Women abolitionists responded by holding a convention in New York City to expand their petitioning efforts and declaring that "as certain rights and duties are common to all moral beings,” they would no longer remain within limits prescribed by "corrupt custom and a perverted application of Scripture."
-After sisters Angelina and Sarah Grimké began speaking to audiences of men and women, instead of women-only groups, as was acceptable, a state convention of Congregational ministers issued a pastoral letter condemning women's assuming "the place of man as a public reformer" and "itinerat[ing] in the character of public lecturers and teachers."
+After sisters Angelina and Sarah Grimké began speaking to audiences of men and women, instead of women-only groups as was acceptable at the time, a state convention of Congregational ministers issued a pastoral letter condemning women's assumption of "the place of man as a public reformer" and "itinerat[ing] in the character of public lecturers and teachers."
 Stone attended the convention as a spectator and was so angered by the letter that she determined, "if ever [I] had anything to say in public, [I] would say it, and all the more, because of that pastoral letter."

 Stone read Sarah Grimké's "Letters on the Province of Woman" (later republished as "Letters on the Equality of the Sexes"), and told a brother they only reinforced her resolve "to call no man master."
 She drew from these "Letters," when writing college essays and later, her women's rights lectures.